 - The game comprises two 20-minute halves.
-Teams swap the goals they are defending at half-time.
+Teams change ends at half-time.

 - There is a maximum of seven players per squad with only five players allowed on the pitch at any given time.

-- The game of Futsal is played on a court.
-If a match cannot be played at all, or be completed in the scheduled timeframe, because of inclement weather or any other reason, it will be abandoned and will not be rescheduled.
+- The game of Futsal is played on a demarcated court.
+If a match cannot be played at all, or be completed in the scheduled timeframe, for whatever reason, it will be abandoned and will not be rescheduled.

 - If the result is a draw after normal time, there will be no extra-time nor a penalty shootout.
 No injury time will be played.

 - The four outfield players can play the ball with any part of their body apart from their arms and hands.

 - If the ball makes contact with a player, apart from the goalkeeper, while any part of the player’s body, other than the feet, is touching the ground, an indirect free kick will be awarded against that player.

 - Unlimited flying substitutions are permitted.
 Any player, including goalkeepers, can enter or re-enter the game at any point to replace another player on the same team any number of times without notifying the referee.
 The player being substituted must leave the field before the new player comes on.
 The match will not be stopped and will continue normally through this substitution process.

 - There is no offside and players are allowed anywhere on the court.

 - From the kick-off the ball must be played backwards.